 Mom should be mindful of the example she sets for her kids.
 Kids watch their moms, babysitters and other role models and gender expectations (and life expectations) are formed.

-If mom is perpetually stressed and upset, kids will learn being an adult (or an adult woman) is about being stressed and upset.
+If mom is perpetually stressed and upset, kids will learn to be an adult (or an adult woman) is about being stressed and upset.
 No mom wants her kids to have that perception.
 So, if an occasional mom-day at the spa helps mom be a happy, healthy role model for her kids, then that one day away from her kids (which may inspire some guilt) may be a big-picture gain (thus, the guilt should be released).

 In sum, while mom guilt is normal, moms can and should find ways to release that guilt rather than live with it on an ongoing basis.
 Through reasoning, apology, corrective action, self-forgiveness, ignoring media hype, a strong social support system, solid priorities, a good babysitter, a sense of humor, and mindfulness of role modeling, moms can release their guilt and move forward with peace.